dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

+### Evaluation and Baseline

+（Heuristic和最优解的比较）"Compared to the MIP solver, our heuristic is superior in both the solution times and the quality of the obtained solutions if the CPU time is limited"

 ### Ref.

 [1] Wang, F., & Liu, J. (2009).
 Duty-cycle-aware broadcast in wireless sensor networks.
 In *IEEE INFOCOM* (pp. 468–476). https://doi.org/10.1109/INFCOM.2009.5061952